bailey27/syncplaylists/README.md

 BUGS
 ----
 When syncplaylists prints the names of the files being deleted or copied, certain non-English characters display as "?".
-However, the file names are properly written in the .m3u files and the files are copied/deleted correctly.
+However, the file names are properly written in the .m3u play list files and the files are copied/deleted correctly.
 This happens with some languages but not others.
 Spanish and Czech characters display correctly, but Russian characters display as ? when printed to the console.